microsoft/cask/docs/GenerateKeyPseudoCode.md

 1. Validate input.
 Return an error if any of the following are NOT true:
     - Provider signature is exactly 4 characters long.
     - Provider signature consists entirely of printable (non-padding) characters that are valid in base64url encoding.
-    - Provider key kind is a single, printable base64url character.
+    - Provider key kind is a single base64url character.
     - Provider data (if non-empty) has a length that is a multiple of 4 characters and no more than 12 characters.
-    - Provider data (if non-empty) consists entirely of base64url printable characters.
+    - Provider data (if non-empty) consists entirely of base64url characters.
     - Secret data size is between 1 (a single 16-byte segment of sensitive data = 128 bits) and 4 (four 16-byte segments = 512 bits).
 1. Let N = the length of the base64url-decoded provider data.
     - Number of characters in provider data divided by 4, times 3.